sylhare/sylhare.github.io/_posts/2020/2020-04-01-Riding-docker-like-a-cowboy.md

 CMD ["World"]
 ```

-If you run the docker you should get:
+If you run the docker, you should get:

 ```bash
 docker --rm run --name mycontainer image